The Ultimate Andaman & Nicobar Islands Guide

 ⚠️The limestone caves are closed on Mondays.

 Another wonderful phenomenon of nature, the mud volcano is created when natural gases emitted by decaying organic matter underground pushes mud upwards.
-However, do not expect to see a huge mountain with mud erupting unbearably as we think of an active volcano.
+However, do not expect to see a huge mountain with mud erupting unbearably, as you would expect with an active volcano.
 In reality there are 2-3 holes on an elevated juncture where mud bubbles pop out with a time gap of one/two minutes.
 The locals call this mud volcano jalki.
 It is on the way back from the limestone caves.

 Please note that the journey from Port Blair to Baratang to witness these two natural wonders can be quite exhausting.
-Lets go through it-
+Let’s quickly go through it-

 ✔️ From here a speed boat takes you through the mangrove creek to Nayadera Jetty.
 Then a 10 minute trek through the forest gets you to the limestone caves!
 Yaay - you made it :)